Scientist IV - Ecology

 A Day in the Life

-Your day might begin by leading a morning field briefing for a multi-disciplinary team conducting a compliance visit at a restoration site.
-You’ll ensure protocols are followed, calibrate equipment, and troubleshoot field challenges.
-Back in the office, you might review QA/QC on monitoring data from another region, advise on permitting language, or refine a risk assessment for an upcoming project.
+Your day might begin by leading a morning field briefing for a multi-disciplinary team, conducting a benthic survey at a project site, or, presenting to stakeholders and prospective clients about an upcoming opportunity.
+You’ll serve as technical lead on coastal restoration, permitting, and coastal mitigation projects.
+In the office, you might QA/QC monitoring data, advise on permitting language, or develop a mitigation plan for an upcoming project.

 We would like to talk to you if you have many of the following:

-- Bachelor’s degree in environmental science, biology, ecology, geology, or a related field
+- Bachelor’s degree in environmental science, biology, ecology, marine biology, or a related field

 - 10+ years of scientific experience, or 8+ years with an advanced degree